 CEPT administrations should ensure that network operators are free to enter into bilateral or multilateral agreements to develop less stringent technical parameters and, if agreed among all affected parties, these less stringent technical parameters may be used.

-Equipment operating in this band may also make use of equivalent isotropically radiated power (e.i.r.p.) limits other than those set out below provided that appropriate mitigation techniques are applied which comply with Directive 1999/5/EC and which offer at least an equivalent level of protection to that provided by these technical parameters.
+Equipment operating in this band may also make use of equivalent isotropically radiated power (e.i.r.p.) limits for non-AAS or TRP for AAS other than those set out below provided that appropriate mitigation techniques are applied which comply with RE Directive and which offer at least an equivalent level of protection to that provided by these technical parameters.

+In general, and unless stated otherwise, the BEM levels correspond to the power radiated by the relevant device irrespective of the number of transmit antennas, except for the case of non-AAS MFCN base station transition requirements which are specified per antenna.
+For AAS MFCN base stations, the BEM is expressed in terms of Total Radiated Power (TRP).
+TRP is defined as the integral of the power transmitted in different directions over the entire radiation sphere.
+TRP is equal to the total conducted power input into the antenna array system less any losses in the antenna array system.

 In the case of unsynchronized TDD networks and adjacent TDD and FDD UL blocks, the compliance of two adjacent operators with the BEM requirements may be achieved by introducing frequency separation (e.g. through the authorisation process at national level) between the block edges of both operators.

 Another option may be for CEPT administrations to introduce restricted spectrum block.
 Operators would then be required to limit the power used in the upper or lower part of their assigned spectrum, to limit the interference due to the selectivity of the adjacent operator’s receiver.